wordpress/Search Settings

 Semantic SearchTraditional Search

-"warm jacket for hiking" → finds insulated outdoor gearOnly finds items containing those exact words
+"warm jacket for hiking" → finds insulated outdoor gearOnly finds items with those exact words

 Handles typos gracefullyTypos return no results